His Hour

 His Hour is a 1924 American silent drama film directed by King Vidor.
 This film was the follow-up to Samuel Goldwyn's Three Weeks, written by Elinor Glyn, and starring Aileen Pringle, one of the biggest moneymakers at the time of the Metro-Goldwyn-Mayer amalgamation.

 Plot

-Gritzko (John Gilbert) is a Russian nobleman and Tamara (Aileen Pringle) is the object of his desire.
+Gritzko is a Russian nobleman and Tamara is the object of his desire.